AnanyaMangaj/Internship-Tasks/README.md

 ## 🙋‍♀️ About Me

-Hi, I'm **Ananya Mangaj**, a Data Science student from **Visvesvaraya Technological University (VTU), Karnataka**.
+Hi, I'm **Keertiraj Kamble**, a Data Science student from **Visvesvaraya Technological University (VTU), Karnataka**.

 This repository contains all the tasks and mini-projects I completed during my **13-week Data Science internship** at **Take It Smart Pvt Ltd, Bengaluru**.

-Each week covers a new concept — from Python basics and data cleaning to machine learning, deep learning, NLP, and a full capstone dashboard.
+Each week covers a new concept — from Python basics and data cleaning to machine learning, SQL, deep learning, and finally Generative AI with AWS Bedrock, RAG pipelines, and real-world AI deployment.

 <br clear="right"/>